3 Reasons why you ought to give dating apps a go

 Dating apps suit those who don’t have time to look for love, or not very much time.
 You might send a few messages whilst waiting for your coffee to cool down, or when you’re on your way to the gym… you date based around your own schedule.

-3. You don’t worry about people looking at you
+3. You don’t worry about people judging you

 On a dating app, chatting to multiple people is tolerated.
 So, during an evening, if you’re keen on several people, at the same time or one after the other, you won’t quickly get labelled as unflattering.

-And 10 good reasons to give it up all together
+And 10 good reasons to avoid dating sites all together

 1. The problem with photos